How to Make Money in Medical School

 Here is a quick summary of everything I talk about in this article.

-- Being consistent with making content online is a great way to make money in the long-run
+- Start a blog/Youtube channel – making regular and consistent online content is a great way to make money in the long run.

-- Selling services on Fiverr can earn you some much-needed cash
+- Selling services – using sites like Fiverr can earn you some much-needed £££.

 Food for Thought

-Before starting, I want to discuss some things you should think about before you start trying to look for an income in medical school.
+Before I start, I want to discuss some things you should consider before looking for an income in medical school.

 This article should not be taken as financial advice.
-For that, please contact professionals or your university advisors.
+It is for education and entertainment purposes only.
+For financial guidance, please get in touch with professionals or your university advisors.

 Do You Need the Money?

-Think about if you should be looking for a job.
-You don’t want to fail your medical school exams just because you are working 10+ hours a week on a side hustle.
+Additionally, you don’t want to fail your med school exams because you work 10+ hours weekly on a side hustle.

-If you are getting enough money from other sources like a scholarship, grant or loan (or even rich parents), then you need to decide if it is worth trying to earn extra cash on the side.
+If you are getting enough money from other sources like a scholarship, grant or loan (or rich/ generous parents), then you need to decide if it is worth trying to earn extra cash.

 Playing the Long Game

-Having an online presence will set you apart from your colleagues and allow you to build something truly unique.
-You can choose anything your passionate about and start writing or talking about it.
+An online presence will set you apart from your colleagues and allow you to build something unique.
+This could be a blog, curated Instagram shop or even a Youtube channel.
+Pick your passion and start creating content.

 However, you might not want to put your name out there.
 So don’t worry!
 Building a standalone business has its own advantages.